List of Bakugan: Elico

 After evolving from the power of the forbidden cards, Elico aided Gus in battle against Zenoheld.
 He died taking a hit for Gus in Avenging Spectra.

 Macubass

 Mylene's Mechanical Bakugan after she discarded Elico.
-It's a Cybernetic Bakugan that resembles a robot that can turn into a manta ray-shaped jet.
+It is a Cybernetic Bakugan that resembles a robot that can turn into a manta ray-shaped jet.
 Its main ability is ABSIDS, which lets her control mini-pods.
 It was first shown battling Ace and almost beat Ace, but was beaten by Klaus.
 It was destroyed by Wilda in Mylene's Meltdown.

 Hades

 Shadow's first Mechanical Bakugan that resembles Alpha Hydranoid.
 Hades is a Mechanical Hydra-like Bakugan who lives to serve the Vexos.
 His primary weakness is that he needs to recharge after using strong attacks.
 He is Shadow's primary brawler when battling the Resistance.
 Hades has three fire breathing heads and six wings making him one of the fastest flying Bakugans.
 His three tails each have a spiky tip, so Hades can attack his opponent from many different directions.
 His metal exoskeleton can sustain multiple blows from any brawler, but on top of that, he has three large metal thorns that further protect his heart from attack.
 Alpha Hydranoid was the Bakugan he was based on.